 Freedom from past responsibilities is just part of what Bruce enjoys about living at Casa.

 “Another great benefit at Casa is having an abundance of friendly people available to chat with and share experiences,” he said.
 “I wouldn’t have any of this if I had moved into a 55+ community, with no family nearby to talk to or take care of me when I needed assistance.”

 Curious about what other Casa residents have to say?
 Take a look.

 Why a Life Plan Community Could Be Right for You

-Older adults who may not be quite ready to hang up their working hats find it easy to achieve work-life balance living in a Life Plan Community.
-They don’t have to worry about typical household chores and maintenance, so their nonworking hours are theirs to spend on the activities that bring them joy.
+Older adults who are not ready to retire find it easy to achieve work-life balance living in a Life Plan Community.
+They don’t have to worry about household chores and maintenance, so their off hours are theirs to spend on the activities that bring them joy.
 From exploring hobbies like woodworking to hitting one of the 10 nearby golf courses, there’s no shortage of ways to fill leisure time with fun at Casa.